 In addition to these major airports, Portugal boasts several regional airports, such as Madeira Airport and João Paulo II Airport in the Azores, providing accessibility to different corners of the country.
 These airports, equipped with modern facilities, ensure a seamless travel experience for visitors arriving for leisure or business.

-Portugal Tourism Statistics
+Portugal's Tourism Statistics

 Of that number, about 2.38 were from Spain, 2.35 million visited from the United Kingdom, and 2.3 million came from the United States.

-Visa Requirements for Portugal
+Portugal's Tourism Visa Requirements

 Schengen Visa